-The CGIAR Research Program on Grain Legumes and Dryland Cereals Agri-food Systems builds on the work done by three CRPs from 2012 to 2016, namely Grain Legumes, Dryland Cereals and Dryland Systems.
+The CGIAR Research Program on Grain Legumes and Dryland Cereals (GLDC) builds on the work done by three Programs from 2012 to 2016, namely Grain Legumes, Dryland Cereals and Dryland Systems.
 It is a Research for Development investment of US$413 million over five years (2018-2022).

-The goal The CRP aims is to increase the productivity, profitability, resilience and marketability of critical and nutritious grain legumes and cereals within the semi-arid and sub-humid dryland agroecologies of sub-Saharan Africa and South Asia.
+The goal: GLDC aims is to increase the productivity, profitability, resilience and marketability of critical and nutritious grain legumes and cereals within the semi-arid and sub-humid dryland agroecologies of sub-Saharan Africa, South Asia, Central America and Latin America.
 These agroecologies are where poverty, malnutrition, climate change and soil degradation are among the most acute globally.

-9 crops Grain legumes: Chickpea, cowpea, pigeonpea, groundnut, lentil and soybean Cereals: Sorghum, pearl millet and finger millet
+10 crops Grain legumes: Chickpea, cowpea, pigeonpea, groundnut, lentil, soybean and common bean Cereals: Sorghum, pearl millet and finger millet

-13 priority countries Sub-Saharan Africa: Burkina Faso, Ethiopia, Malawi, Mali, Mozambique, Niger, Nigeria, Sudan, Tanzania, Uganda and Zambia South Asia: India and Myanmar Central America: Guatemala, Honduras and Latin America: Colombia
+17 priority countries Sub-Saharan Africa: Burkina Faso, Ethiopia, Malawi, Mali, Mozambique, Niger, Nigeria, Sudan, Tanzania, Uganda, Zambia and Ghana South Asia: India and Myanmar Central America: Guatemala, Honduras and Latin America: Colombia

-The flagships The CRP is logically structured on five Flagship Programs.
+The flagships The Program is structured on six Flagship Programs.
 Informed by purposeful monitoring and evaluation, research planning is driven by the analyzed needs of these agri-food systems.
 FP1: Priority Setting and Impact Acceleration Through strategic partnerships, sector intelligence will identify and leverage value chain interventions that support dryland cereals and grain legume markets FP2: Transforming Agri-food Systems These analyses and innovation system engagements can inform and direct the cultivar requirements from crop improvement programs, seed and input supply systems FP3: Integrated Farm and Household Management and FP4: Variety and Hybrid Development Framing systems practices coupled with the new varieties and hybrids developed will lead to resilience and sustainable intensification outcomes.
 FP5: Pre-breeding Modern breeding approaches will both underpin and increase the efficiency and effectiveness of crop improvement innovations that meet market demands.
 FP6: Common Bean for Markets and Nutrition Food and nutrition security, greater wellbeing and the alleviation of poverty will continue to be enhanced through exploiting the genetic diversity of the Phaseolus genus, the application of crop management practices, and improved market linkages.

-This research is supported by CGIAR Fund Donors.
+This research is supported by CGIAR Trust Fund Contributors.